Meet the Founder

 With the economy, environment and the educational system facing unprecedented challenge and change, David recognized that the only way to prepare his sons and their peers was through a new, practical, and creative approach to education and personal development.

-He adapted his experience as a social entrepreneur to fatherhood when his sons started middle school.
-He helped them and their classmates create and implement innovative projects to address environmental issues, sustainable and healthful school fundraisers, and access to music education.
-The lessons he has learned from his experiences have shaped the model for SICC.
+He adapted his experience as a social entrepreneur to fatherhood.
+He helped them and hundreds of their classmates create, implement, and participate in creative, fun, national award-winning projects to address environmental issues like clean air, water, and soil restoration, public health, sustainable school fundraisers, and access to music and arts education.
+(Read details about some of the projects here in the Projects tab.)
+The lessons the teams learned from their experiences have shaped the model for SICC.

 David always had a passion for finding his own path- it was at Miami University when he first changed his life course.
 He failed to fulfill his father’s dream for his son to become a famous accountant, and also failed to live out his mother’s nightmare that he’d doubtless become a starving artist.